AbdManian/useless-rest-server/README.md

-# useless-rest-server
+# Useless REST Server
-This is a useless REST API server using Python3
+This is a useless REST API server using Python3!

+## Dependecies
+Only Python3!